White House intern with autism changes laws and opens hearts

 DeGroat, a dedicated autism advocate, interned for President Trump for the last three months in perhaps his boldest effort yet to break down barriers for people on the spectrum.

-He believes he's the first documented White House intern with autism based on archival research conducted with the White House Historical Association and the Library of Congress.
+He said he's the first documented White House intern with autism based on archival research conducted with the White House Historical Association and the Library of Congress.

 "It means a lot that I interned at the White House and became the first autistic White House intern," DeGroat, 30, told Fox News in an interview.